We made these cute little Cheese Monsters for my nephew’s 5th birthday party. Healthy party food ftw!

 And the kids loved them!
 They ended up a fun, yummy and healthy party snack without any artificial colours, flavours, or preservatives.
 They are also a great option for kids with allergies, as they are nut-free and egg-free.
 (And gluten-free mind you, but it’s the nuts and eggs that we need to watch out for in our family.)

-And of course, you don’t need to make a large batch in one go if you don’t want to.
-You could make just a couple to surprise the kids in their lunchbox this week.
+And of course, you don’t need to make as large batch as this in one go if you don’t want to.
+You could make just a couple to surprise the kids in their lunchbox.
+They’d be perfect for Halloween!

-PS: If you are after some more elegant and less googly-eyed cheese art, have a look at these Mini Babybel Cheese Girls.
+- Or if you are after some more elegant and less googly-eyed cheese art, have a look at these Mini Babybel Cheese Girls.
 Aren’t they just adorable!
-Or for some serious food-porn, check out these Boris Johnson & Ken Linvingstone Mini Babybels.
-Amazeballs.
-(Or should that be amazebels?)
+(Or should that be adorabel?)

 Like it?
 Share it…